Kenneth H. Dahlberg: Watergate

-During the Watergate investigation by Washington Post reporters Bob Woodward and Carl Bernstein, chronicled in All the President's Men, Bernstein traveled to Miami to see Martin Dardis, the head investigator for Dade County District Attorney Richard E. Gerstein.
+During the Watergate investigation by Washington Post reporters Bob Woodward and Carl Bernstein, chronicled in All the President's Men, Bernstein traveled to Miami to see Martin Dardis, the head investigator for Dade County District Attorney Richard Gerstein.
 Since most of the Watergate burglars were from Miami, the district attorney's office had launched an investigation.
 Dardis showed Bernstein a photostatic copy of a cashier's check for $25,000 that had been deposited into the bank account of a real estate firm owned by Bernard Barker, one of the Watergate burglars.
 The check was drawn on a Boca Raton, Florida, bank and was made out to Kenneth H. Dahlberg.
 Bernstein telephoned this information to Woodward, who was back at The Washington Post in Washington, D.C.

 Woodward telephoned Dahlberg at home.
 At first, Dahlberg did not believe he was actually a reporter.
 He later called Woodward back and explained that his neighbor, Virginia Piper, had been recently kidnapped, and it was an upsetting experience.
 Dahlberg told Woodward he had the check made out to himself while he was in Florida on business and did not want to carry that much cash around.
 Dahlberg could not explain how the check got into Barker's bank account, but said it was given to either the Committee for the Re-Election of the President or Maurice Stans.

 Dahlberg was the Midwest finance chairman for the Committee to Re-elect the President during President Richard M. Nixon's 1972 campaign.
 In 1968, he was the finance chairman for Clark MacGregor's unsuccessful Senate campaign in Minnesota.
 MacGregor was later appointed the head of the Committee to Re-elect the President in 1972, after former attorney general John Mitchell had resigned.

 It was later learned that the $25,000 came from Dwayne Andreas, chief executive officer of Archer Daniels Midland, as an anonymous donation to the Nixon campaign.
 Woodward has said that finding Dahlberg's check was a turning point in their investigation because it led to the discovery of how the Watergate burglars were financed through a money laundering scheme.

 Dahlberg was never charged with any wrongdoing in the Watergate scandal.